mynodebtc/mynode_docs/docs/bitcoin/mempool.md

 Mempool.space can be enabled from the homepage and runs on port number 4080/4081.
 Initially, it takes a few minutes to load first few blocks and the graph for the most recent 2 hours of activity.

 ## Memory usage cap
 The myNode implementation of mempool.space is limited by default.
 The mempool size is capped to limit RAM usage.
 Refer this [page in advanced section](/advanced/memory-usage-cap) to know more.
 One can change that in the `bitcoin.conf` file (available to view and edit on [Bitcoin](/bitcoin/manage) page).
-Nodes with limited space for the mempool do not relay transactions with low fees once they are occupied.
+Nodes with limited mempool size do not relay transactions with low fees once they are occupied.

 ## Lighter version
 The mynode implementation differs from that on official website of [mempool.space](https://mempool.space). v1 included in myNode is compatible with single-board computers like Raspberry Pi whereas the latest v2 is not.